stanciuruben/minesweeper-online/README.md

 The best thing is that with socket.io there can be multiple users connected, for each user a new game instace gets created and the data never gets mixed around.

-The game saves your score whenever you win a game, then adds that score to a total score in the database. if you lose a game your current score wont be added to the total score.
+The game saves your score whenever you win a game, then adds that score to a total score in the database. if you lose a game your current score won't be added to the total score.
-You can also save an instance of a not finished game and have it ready when you log in the next time.
+You can also save an instance of a not finished game, and have it ready when you log in the next time.